-Full-time: three years at SCOPE, City University of Hong Kong.
-Direct entry into Year 3 only at Preston Campus.
+Full-time: three years at Shanghai University of International Business and Economics.
+Direct entry into 3 only at Preston Campus

 Preston (Campus code: U)

 Plus modules from the following options:

 2 years HE experience and 2 years language years study of English and ideally business at diploma level and IELTS 6.0.

 Year one (Level four) Minimum of CEF low B2, IELTS 5.5 or equivalent and a good record of marks from secondary school.
 School-leaving qualifications and records will be considered on an individual basis as international education systems vary considerably.